V. M. Kutty

-Vadakkumgara Mohammed Kutty (known as V. M. Kutty; 16 April 1935 – 13 October 2021) was an Indian Mappilapattu singer, writer and composer.
+Vadakkungara Mohammed Kutty (known as V. M. Kutty; 16 April 1935 – 13 October 2021) was an Indian Mappilapattu singer, writer and composer.
 Also known as the Sultan of Mappilapattu, he is often credited with having performed Mappila songs on stage for the first time in 1957.

 Kutty was known to be one of the most popular figures among mainstream Mappilapattu singers.
 He had also proven talent as a lyricist.
 Kutty played a major role in popularizing the Mappilappattu genre through experimenting with the traditional music stream.

 He was a member of Kerala Sangeetha Nataka Akademi, Kerala State Chalachitra Academy, Kerala Lalithakala Akademi and Maha Kavi Moyinkutty Vaidyar Smarakam.
 He was the vice chairman of Kerala Folklore Academy.
 He has also served as an honorary secretary to the Institute of Mappila Studies.

 He won Kerala Sangeetha Nataka Akademi Award under the category Keraleeya Kalakal in 1997.
 He received Kerala Folklore Academy fellowship in 2017.
 He was conferred with an honorary doctorate (D.Litt) by Thunchath Ezhuthachan Malayalam University.

 Early life

-V. M. Kutty was born in Pulikkal, a village near Kondotty in old Malabar District of Madras Presidency (present-day Malappuram district, Kerala) to Vadakkumgara Unnein Musaliyar and Ithachukutty on April 16, 1935.
+V. M. Kutty was born in Pulikkal, a village near Kondotty in old Malabar District of Madras Presidency (present-day Malappuram district, Kerala) to Vadakkungara Unnein Musaliyar and Ithachukutty on April 16, 1935.
 He completed his schooling from AMM Lower Primary School, Pulikkal and Government Model Upper Primary School, Kondotty.
 After passing matriculation from Government Ganapath Vocational Higher Secondary School, Feroke and TTC from Seva Mandir Post Basic Higher Secondary School, Ramanattukara, he began his career as a teacher at AM Lower Primary School in Kolathur in 1957 and then becomes the headmaster but left the job in 1985 to pursue his passion for singing.

 Kutty had imbibed the first music lessons from his paternal uncle Unneen and aunt Pandikasala Ottappilakkal Fathimakutty.
 For Kerala's Muslim women, it was compulsory to learn the songs written in Arabi Malayalam.
 It was Fathimakutty who initiated Kutty into the world of Mappilappattu.